calicoday/ruby-tree-sitter-ffi/Readme.md

 - 'idio', idiomatic ruby, TBD
 - 'bind_rust', matching the rust binding methods used by the tree-sitter cli tests

-The raw-level Ruby classes and basic specs are now generated directly from the Tree-sitter C header file, `api.h` (separate project; repo not up yet). [patch???]
+The raw-level Ruby classes and basic specs are now generated directly from the Tree-sitter C header file, `api.h` (separate project; repo not up yet).

 ### DevRunner utility